 Vision Science is a competitive program.
 Having the minimum requirements will not guarantee acceptance.
 Before an offer of admission can be made, there must be a faculty member willing to act as supervisor and fund your studies.
 All completed applications are circulated to faculty members to find a supervisor conducting research in the area an applicant has indicated interest.
 Faculty members will consider an applicant's academic background, experience, interests and research potential when making an admission decision.

 Masters of Science

-The MSc program is open to graduates with at least a 75% standing in the last 2 years of:
+The MSc program is open to graduates with at least a 75% standing in the last 2 years of a bachelor's degree from:

 - An Optometry or Vision Science program; or,